astlouys/Pico-RGB-Matrix/README.md

 This project provides Firmware for the "Pico-RGB-Matrix" product from Waveshare (The clock is available directly from Waveshare website, or from Amazon).
 It is based on a Raspberry Pi Pico microcontroller.

-Waveshare provides a basic Firmware (Version 1.00) for the Pico-RGB-Matrix.
+Waveshare provides a basic Firmware ("Version 1.00") for the Pico-RGB-Matrix.
 Current project provides many enhancements and functionalities to the device.
 You may refer to the User Guide of the most recent Firmware Version (included in this repository) to see the detailed list of changes / enhancements.